ccbrenton/ccbrenton.github.io/_posts/2023-07-02-music-analysis.md

     - Scipy
     - Spotipy

-In order to access the data, we will need to use Spotify's provided API coupled with Spotipy for Python.
+In order to access the data, we will need to use Spotify's provided API coupled with `spotipy` for Python.
 This will allow us to pull all the necessary data from any playlist under my account.
-To conduct the analysis, we will utilize Pandas for our dataframe, Matplotlib and Seaborn for visualizations, and Scipy for statistical analysis.
+To conduct the analysis, we will utilize `pandas` for our dataframe, `matplotlib` and `seaborn` for visualizations, and `scipy` for statistical analysis.
 We will start by importing all our libaries and initiating a new token for access through the Spotify API.

 ```python